m50d/m50d.github.com/_posts/2014-02-09-least-surprise.md

 published: false
 ---

 I've joked before that I judge things by their Kolgomorov complexity.
+But there are